 Charity Island’s Role in the Fishing Industry

 With the lighthouse fully automated, the government sold Charity Island to the Gillingham Fish Company in 1926, retaining just the lighthouse reservation.
-Gillingham Fish Company was established in 1886 and was at their peak of fish production in the 1920s and 1930s when they purchased the island They shipped tons of perch, walleye, herring, whitefish, and carp to New York and Chicago in refrigerated railroad cars from Bay Port.
+Gillingham Fish Company was established in 1886 and was at its peak of fish production in the 1920s and 1930s when they purchased the island They shipped tons of perch, walleye, herring, whitefish, and carp to New York and Chicago in refrigerated railroad cars from Bay Port.
 In November 1915 Bay Port Fish company sold $30,000 in stock to purchase Little Charity Island from the indebted Beutel Fisheries Company.

 Automation of the Charity Island Lighthouse